 - Natives affected by the ill-effects of Mangal should worship Goddess Ganga and take a holy dip in the river on Ganga Saptami to get relief from the negative effects of the planet.

 Legend of Ganga Saptami

 Another legend associated with the birth of Ganga says that Goddess Ganga took rebirth on earth to cleanse the earth of the sins of the ancestors of King Bhagirath, who was the ruler of Kosala.
 The King, who was experiencing trouble, had sought the help of deities to get rid of his past karma and to purify the souls of his forefathers.
-After he performed severe penance, Lord Brahma assured him that Goddess Ganga will be born on Earth to help him.
+After he sought penance, Lord Brahma assured him that Goddess Ganga will be born on Earth to help him.
 But it was feared that the surge of Goddess Ganga would completely destroy the Earth.
 Lord Brahma asked Bhagirath to request Lord Shiva to release the river from his hair to control the flow of Ganga.
-To the devotion and true penance of Bhagirath, God Shiva agreed and thus Ganga took rebirth on Earth and that day is now revered as Ganga Saptami.
+Impressed by devotion and true penance of Bhagirath, God Shiva agreed and thus Ganga took rebirth on Earth and that day is now revered as Ganga Saptami.
 Due to the legend associated with King Bhagirath, Ganga is also known as Bhagirathi.

 To know about other Hindu festivals, Click here!